paven/BitcoinHorizon/steps.md

   - [x] Create basic bitcoin-guess component structure
   - [x] Add "up" and "down" buttons
   - [x] Write test for component rendering
-  - [>] Implement guess submission logic
+  - [/] Implement guess submission logic
     - [/] Define the state structure for the user's guess (e.g., "up" or "down", and whether a guess is currently active)
       - [X] State structure on componend
       - [ ] State structure on server
-    - [>] Add logic to lock further guesses until the current guess is resolved
+    - [/] Add logic to lock further guesses until the current guess is resolved
       - [x] Lock guess submission in the component
-      - [>] Add visual feedback for locked state
+      - [x] Add visual feedback for locked state
       - [ ] Add lock as part of server state
     - [ ] Implement guess resolution after 60 seconds or a price change
   - [x] Add visual feedback for guess selection